Sudhir (powerlifter)

 Sudhir (born 27 October 1994) is an Indian Para powerlifter.
-He won the gold medal at the 2022 Commonwealth Games.

 He is a six-time Indian national champion in para powerlifting and was also a bronze medalist at the 2018 Asian Para Games.

+Sudhir won the gold medal at the men's heavyweight in the 2022 Commonwealth Games.
+However, he was later disqualified and stripped of his medal, following doping violations.